hucebot/prescyent/README.md

 |   ├── ...
 |   ├── S11
 ```
+Then run the script `dataset_preprocessing/h36mdataset_to_hdf5.py` to generate the dataset in the lib's format, with `--data_path` argument providing the path to the downloaded dataset, and the `--hdf5_path` argument giving the path and name of the generated hdf5 file (optional)

 #### AndyDataset
 For [AndyDataset](https://andydataset.loria.fr/) you need to download the zip [here](https://zenodo.org/records/3254403/files/xens_mnvx.zip?download=1) and prepare your data following this directory structure: